ckouder/Learning-notes/first-question.md

 ### 5.Learn CSS pre-processors and Emmet

 Once you get familiar with HTML and CSS, it's a good choice for you to learn some other things such as LESS, SCSS\(both for CSS pre-processing\) and Emmet\(type html in an intelligent way\).
-These tools will make you work in a much simpler way.
-Sometimes you may find out that it's difficult for you to understand the abstract concepts such as @mixin, it means that you have to spend more time on doing more projects in an original way.
+These tools are based on basic CSS and that means when you find out it's difficult to understand some abstract concepts such as @mixin, you should spend more on projects, making with original CSS.

-Once you found out that how complex to do with original codes, you will automatically recognize the advantages of studying these pre-processing languages.
+Once you found out that how complex to do with the original stuff, you will automatically recognize the advantages of studying these pre-processing languages.
+At this moment, your studying process will become much easier.

-They are born to deal with such conditions.

 ### 6.Add comments

-According to some recent researches, no matter how your are familiar with your personal codes, you will have less impressions after 6 weeks.
-This means you will forget the logic inside your code after 6 weeks.
+According to a recent research, no matter how your are familiar with your personal codes, you will have less impressions after 6 weeks.
 Therefore adding comments are **really really important **for both yourself and others.

 A good comments can implement a module, a special functionality or a variable in a few words others can be misleading.
 To study how to write a good comment, I recommend that you can write comments in this way: